-In the context of the Group's alignment with the provisions of the supervisory guidelines of Regulation (EU) 2016/1011 on indices used as benchmarks (Benchmark Regulation, "EU BMR"), and with a view to smooth transition and management of the relevant risks, in the financial year 2021 the Group set up a special project team under the guidance and supervision of senior executives from business units of various sectors of the Bank.
+In the context of the Group's alignment with the provisions of the supervisory guidelines of Regulation (EU) 2016/1011 on indices used as benchmarks (Benchmark Regulation), and with a view to smooth transition and management of the relevant risks, in the financial year 2021 the Group set up a special Benchmark Rates Reform Working Group (the "BR Working Group") under the guidance and supervision of senior executives from business units of various sectors of the Bank.
 Consequently, the process of replacing IBOR reference rates for CHF/GBP/JPY currency contracts was successfully completed.

-In addition, the Group has initiated all necessary actions related to the definition of the new risk-free reference rate ("RFR") for USD (USD Secured Overnight Financing Rate, "USD SOFR") to replace the USD LIBOR reference rate which is expected to be discontinued on 30 June 2023.
-In particular, the Company has adapted the contractual documents with USD LIBOR by introducing the new RFR SOFR definition and mentioning the necessary fallback provisions.
+In addition, the Group has initiated all necessary actions related to the definition of the new risk-free rate ("RFR") for USD (USD Secured Overnight Financing Rate, "USD SOFR") to replace the USD LIBOR reference rate, which was announced to be discontinued on 30 June 2023, in line with communication of the UK Financial Conduct Authority ("FCA") on 5 March 2021.